 The alternative scene has shaped Maggie Lindemann into the fearless artist she is today.
 “I love everything about it.
 I think the community of people and what it stands for and just the overall vibe, honestly.
 The aesthetic of it, the music…I really just love everything about it.
 It’s just crazy, because I grew up listening to alternative music – pop punk, rock, all that stuff.
 So for me to be embraced by everyone in it and to be able to make music in the genre has been just such a dream,” she says.
 She’s been flying especially high lately and had the opportunity to collaborate with Kellin Quinn on her recent track, “how could you do this to me.”
 “That was one of the craziest moments in my career for sure.
 I’ve looked up to Kellin forever.
 Sleeping With Sirens is my favorite band.
 So yeah, that was insane.”
 Maggie is a fierce trailblazer in a genre that tends to ignore the contributions of women.
 “Some of my favorite artists in the alternative scene have been Gwen Stefani and Amy Lee and Garbage and all these people that are women in bands.
 I don’t know why we are so overlooked, but we’ve made such an impact on the scene.
 Women have made such a big impact.
 I don’t know why we’re still overlooked.
 I guess it’s seen as maybe more of a masculine genre.
 There’s so many amazing alternative artists that deserve the same amount of recognition, if not more so.
 It’s definitely weird.”

 Horror is the central inspiration for SUCKERPUNCH, down to the smallest stylistic detail.
 “For the album rollout, we created this website where you can do puzzles and unlock cover art and song titles.
-It was super inspired by Saw and The Matrix and even my album font is Matrix inspired.
+It was super inspired by Saw and The Matrix.
+Even my album font is Matrix inspired.
 This music video [for ‘you’re not special’] is inspired by Death Proof by Quentin Tarantino.
 I’m really inspired by horror movies and just movies in general.”
-If it involves women fucking shit up, Maggie is all about it.
+If it involves women kicking ass, Maggie is all about it.
 “Even SUCKERPUNCH is a movie reference.
 Sucker Punch is this really crazy movie about this girl who gets put in this home and likes to fight and do all this crazy shit.
 It’s about super women and it’s so empowering.
 The cast is all women.
 It’s really sick.”

 SUCKERPUNCH represents the culmination of countless trials and tribulations.
 “I’m really excited.
 I feel like I’ve been done with it for so long that now I’m like, ‘I just wanna get it out.’
 It’s less nerves now and more, ‘Let’s just get it out.’
 I’m really proud of it.
 It took me the last year and a half to write it.
 I’m just ready to move on to the next chapter honestly and start my next album.
 I like to move quickly.
 I’m ready for it to just come already.
 I’m tired of waiting!”
 She will be staging two pop up shows – one in LA at Moroccan Lounge on October 15 and the other at The Mercury Lounge in New York City on October 19.
 “We’re doing a couple pop up shows in LA and New York to give a little preview of SUCKERPUNCH.
 I’ve done my own little popups, but years and years and years ago.
 This would be my first real thing where I’m performing a body of work and I feel like it’s super me.
 I’m really excited to do it.
 Hopefully after that, I’ll be able to do a tour.”
 Her career is just beginning to find its wings.
 Maggie is the alternative Athena we’ve been waiting for.
 SUCKERPUNCH drops September 16th.